Who can register

 Social work degree students

-If you've been offered a place on a social work degree course in Wales you will receive an email from us with a link.
-You must use this link to create a SCWonline account so you can apply to register.
+If you've been offered a place on a social work degree course in Wales you will receive an email from us to create an SCWonline account that will allow you to apply to register.

 You must be registered with us before starting your social work degree in Wales.